Read SMS Automatically to Verify OTP in Android: Kotlin + SMS Retriever API

 }

-Step 3: Create a BroadcastReceiver
+Step 4: Create the BroadcastReceiver

 class SmsBroadcastReceiver : BroadcastReceiver() {